 If it’s available in your area, and you have a streaming device that’s compatible, you should try out YouTube TV.
-It’s cheaper than PlayStation VUE, and has a better DVR.
-While you will only get 3 simultaneous device streams, this is not a huge problem for most people.
+It’s cheaper than PlayStation VUE, and has a better DVR, and you get many more channels for your money.

 The best way to watch live for families

 If you’ve got a larger family, and don’t mind paying a bit more than other options on our list, PlayStation VUE is the best option.
 With 5-device simultaneous streaming and an unlimited cloud DVR, as well as a wide range of compatible playback devices, PlayStation VUE has a lot to offer.

 Watching Past Seasons of The Walking Dead On-Demand

 If you want to watch the entire series of The Walking Dead from the very beginning without a cable subscription, you have a few options.